 - The Treasurer will assist in the preparation of budgets for Governing Board approval, monitor expenses against the budget and authorize expenditures approved in the budget.

-- Approve procedures for the nomination and election of any representative of the Silver Members to the Governing Board and any Officer or other positions created by the Governing Board.
+- approve procedures for the nomination and election of any representative of the Silver Members to the Governing Board and any Officer or other positions created by the Governing Board; and

 4) eBPF Steering Committee (“BSC”)

 - The role of the BSC is to facilitate communication and collaboration among the Technical Projects.
 The BSC will be responsible for:

 - coordinating collaboration among Technical Projects, including development of an overall technical vision for the community;